defi-wonderland/handbook/sites/aztec/docs/background/notes/partial-notes.md

 is based in Uniswap V2's constant product formula.

-In order for the AMM to work without outside intervention, the pool's balances for `token0` and `token1` are public, and it's balance movements after a user's swap will therefore also be public.
+In order for the AMM to work without outside intervention, the pool's balances for `token0` and `token1` are public, and its balance movements after a user's swap will therefore also be public.

 Consider an exact-in swap.
 The input token can be transferred private to public, but the output amount depends on things that may happen in public.